 What is sensor fusion in simple terms?

-Sensor fusion is the process of combining information from multiple sensors to produce a more accurate and reliable understanding of an environment or system.
+Sensor fusion is the process of combining data from multiple sensors to produce a more accurate and reliable understanding of an environment.

 Where is sensor fusion commonly used?

-Sensor fusion is widely used in autonomous vehicles, robotics, wearable health devices, smart city infrastructure, drones, and industrial automation systems.
+It is used in autonomous vehicles, robotics, wearable devices, smart cities, drones, and industrial automation systems.

 Why are multiple sensors better than one?